dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-procedures.md

 ## `DOLT_RESET()`

 Default mode resets staged tables to their HEAD state.
 Can also be used to reset a database to a specific commit.
-Works exactly like `dolt reset` on the CLI, and takes the same arguments.

 Like other data modifications, after a reset you must `COMMIT` the transaction for any changes to affected tables to be visible to other